iMicknl/azure-genesys-audiohook/server/python/README.md

 # Genesys AudioHook Websocket Server _(work in progress)_

-The websocket server is written in Python using the Quart framework for asynchronous processing.
-It is designed to integrate with [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook) for real-time transcription and summarization.
-This server is designed to be deployed on Azure as a container.
+The websocket server, built with the Quart framework, integrates with the [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook) for real-time transcription.
+It is designed for deployment on Azure as a container, connecting to various Azure services, including Azure AI Speech for transcription, Azure Event Hub for event streaming, and Azure Blob Storage for storing audio files.

 > [!NOTE]
 > This application is an example implementation and is not intended for production use.
 It is provided as-is and is not supported.

 ## Prerequisites

+The easiest way to get started is by using the included DevContainer configuration.
+This setup will install all necessary dependencies and tools automatically.

 - Python 3.12
 - [uv](https://docs.astral.sh/uv/getting-started/installation/)

-Easiest is to leverage the included DevContainer configuration to get started.
-This will install all the necessary dependencies and tools to get started.
+### Azure resources

+- Azure Event Hub
+- Azure Blob Storage
+- Azure AI Speech

 ## Installation